derekwolpert/InvestChest/README.md

 - <b>Webpack</b>, a JavaScript bundler to assist with development and production builds.
 - <b>Sass, CSS3 and HTML5</b>, used to manage the presentation and styling of the project.
 - <b>IEX Cloud</b>, a third-party finance API used to query and receive real-time stock prices.
+- <b>Docker</b>, containerization platform that allows the creation of lightweight/portable environments to run the project.
+- <b>Amazon Web Services</b>, an on-demand cloud computing platform utilized to assist with storage and deployment of the project (using ECR, ECS and EC2 along with appropriate network configuration).

 ## Functionality